-NIBIB is now in its second decade of incredible progress in developing novel biomedical technologies to help diagnose, treat, and prevent illness.
+NIBIB is now in the middle of its second decade of incredible progress in developing novel biomedical technologies to help diagnose, treat, and prevent illness.
 We are driven by a mission centered on the convergence of engineering and the physical and life sciences, with a vision of improved global health.

 Extraordinary scientific advances are giving us new tools to tackle challenging health problems.
 Sophisticated imaging techniques allow us to peer into the human body with pinpoint accuracy and even eliminate or repair unhealthy tissue.
 Recent developments in bioengineering promise to enhance the body’s natural ability to recover from injury and disease, aided by a new generation of biotherapeutics.

 NIBIB’s mission is not limited to a single disease, group of illnesses, or population; rather it spans the entire spectrum.
 We work with doctors from every field of medicine and bring together teams of scientists and engineers from many different backgrounds to develop innovative approaches to health care.